stevegroom/node-red-auth-keycloaksteve/README.md

 In your Node-RED user directory, typically `~/.node-red`:

-    $ npm install node-red/node-red-auth-github
+    $ npm install node-red/node-red-auth-keycloaksteve

 ## Usage

-### Register a new GitHub application
+### Register a new Keycloak client

-To enable access control with GitHub, you must first [register a new application on your GitHub account](https://github.com/settings/developers).
+To enable access control with Keycloak, you must first register a new client.

 Once created, you will be provided a _Client ID_ and _Client Secret_ that
 you will need to use to configure the authentication plugin.